Budapest: Demographics

 Budapest is the fourth most "dynamically growing city" by population in Europe, and the Euromonitor predicts a population increase of almost 10% between 2005 and 2030.
 The European Observation Network for Territorial Development and Cohesion says Budapest's population will increase by 10% to 30% only due to migration by 2050.
 A constant inflow of migrants in recent years has fuelled population growth in Budapest.
 Productivity gains and the relatively large economically active share of the population explain why household incomes have increased in Budapest to a greater extent than in other parts of Hungary.
-Higher incomes in Budapest are reflected in the lower share of expenditure the city's inhabitants allocate to necessity spending such as food and non-alcoholic drinks.
+Higher incomes in Budapest are reflected in the lower share of expenditure the city's inhabitants allocate to necessary spending such as on food and non-alcoholic drinks.

-At the 2016 microcensus, there were 1,764,263 people with 907,944 dwellings living in Budapest.
-Some 1.6 million persons from the metropolitan area may be within Budapest's boundaries during work hours, and during special events.
-This fluctuation of people is caused by hundreds of thousands of suburban residents who travel to the city for work, education, health care, and special events.
+According to the 2016 microcensus, there were 1,764,263 people living in Budapest in 907,944 dwellings.
+Some 1.6 million persons from the metropolitan area may be within Budapest's boundaries during working hours, and during special events.
+This fluctuation in the population is caused by hundreds of thousands of suburban residents who travel to the city for work, education, health care, and special events.

 By ethnicity there were 1,697,039 (96.2%) Hungarians, 34,909 (2%) Germans, 16,592 (0.9%) Romani, 9,117 (0.5%) Romanians and 5,488 (0.3%) Slovaks.
 In Hungary people can declare multiple ethnic identities, hence the sum may exceed 100%.
 The share of ethnic Hungarians in Budapest (96.2%) is slightly lower than the national average (98.3%) due to the international migration.